[Analysis] The CAP reform - what it is and why it matters

 "The new CAP relies on the goodwill of national decision-makers," according to Sarah Martin, a lawyer from NGO ClientEarth.

-Green MEP Martin Häusling said that the reform was a "joke" and that the implementation of the eco-schemes would be "extremely weak", since they depend on member states.
+Green MEP Martin Häusling said that the reform was a "joke" and that the implementation of the eco-schemes would be "extremely weak," since they depend on member states.

 In the period 2014-2020, more than €100bn was earmarked for climate change, but emissions from agriculture have not actually decreased since 2010, EU auditors confirmed last week.